DGValero/exploratory-data-analysis---customer-loans-in-finance/README.md

 1. I saved the connection credentials in a .yaml file, as I do not want my credentials being pushed to GitHub for security reasons.
 To load the credentials.yaml file I used the python package `PyYAML`.
 ![credentials screenshot](https://raw.githubusercontent.com/DGValero/exploratory-data-analysis---customer-loans-in-finance/main/screenshots/credentialsYAML.png)

-2. I created a python method **RDSDatabaseConnector** that initialises a `SQLAlchemy` engine using the credetials passed from the yaml file.
+2. I created a python method **RDSDatabaseConnector** that initialises a `SQLAlchemy` engine using the credentials passed from the yaml file.
 3. The method above extracts data from the RDS database and returns it as a `Pandas` dataframe.
 4. Finally, I created a function to save the dataframe to a csv file for improved performance.
 A copy of the csv file is also saved in the repository as **loan_payments.csv**.
 ![Loan payments screenshot](https://raw.githubusercontent.com/DGValero/exploratory-data-analysis---customer-loans-in-finance/main/screenshots/Loan_spreadsheet.png)

 #### Exploratory Data Analysis (EDA)
 Next, I created a python notebook to analyse and document the data analysis, in a file named **db_Analysis.ipynb**.
-This is the main file of the project where the exploratory data analyis is undertaken.
+This is the main file of the project where the exploratory data analysis is undertaken.

 For readability and in order to create a set of methods (tools) that I can reuse for future projects I created 3 modules that are imported into the **db_Analysis.ipynb** python notebook:
 - **dataframe.py**: this is a python module I created to perform changes on dataframes.
-It includes methods to formatting data types,removing suffixes, mapping data and obtaining the skewness of data.
+It includes methods to formatting data types, removing suffixes, mapping data and obtaining the skewness of data.
-    - **employment_length_dict.yaml**: this is a yaml file I created and it contains a dictionary to map the employment lenght data, so that the data can be converted to a categorical type.
+    - **employment_length_dict.yaml**: this is a yaml file I created and it contains a dictionary to map the employment length data, so that the data can be converted to a categorical type.
 - **data_transforms.py**: this is a python module I created to perform data transformations.
 It includes methods for removing columns, imputing values, transform skewed data, and removing outliers.
 - **plot.py**: this is a python module I created to aid in the creation of graphs during my data analysis.
-It contains methods to create histograms, q-q charts, count plots, amongts other plotting methods.
+It contains methods to create histograms, q-q charts, count plots, amongst other plotting methods.

 I split the analysis undertaken in the python notebook in five different sections, this is detailed the paragraphs below.